grimmelm/ctech404/ctech401/module_2/e6_program_output/exercise_specs.md

       >>>x=5<br>
       >>>x<br>
       5<br>
-  This does not work the same way when run from a Python program.
-In this exercise you will use the print function to print a variable to the screen.
+  This does not work the same way when you run it from a Python program.
+In this exercise you will use the print function to print the value of a variable to the screen.
 </em>

 ## Exercise Instructions